thorvg/thorvg/README.md

 <br />
 ## Lottie

-ThorVG supports the most powerful Lottie Animation [features](https://lottiefiles.com/supported-features) (see dotLottie player).
+ThorVG supports the most powerful Lottie Animation features ([see dotLottie Player](https://lottiefiles.com/supported-features)).
 Lottie is an industry standard, JSON-based vector animation file format that enables seamless distribution of animations on any platform, akin to shipping static assets.
 These files are compact and compatible with various devices, scaling up or down without pixelation.
 With Lottie, you can easily create, edit, test, collaborate, and distribute animations in a user-friendly manner.
 For more information, please visit [Lottie Animation Community](https://lottie.github.io/)' website. <br />
 <br />
 ThorVG offers great flexibility in building its binary.
 Besides serving as a general graphics engine, it can be configured as a compact Lottie animation playback library with specific build options: